-The full-text search service in SQL Server Code-Named “Denali” includes word breakers and stemmers that were introduced in SQL Server 2008.
+The full-text search service in SQL Server 2016 includes word breakers and stemmers.
 These might change the results of full-text queries from SQL Server 2005 for a specific text pattern or scenario.
 Therefore, how you use word breakers is important when choosing a suitable upgrade option:

-If the word breakers of the full-text language you use did not change in SQL Server 2008 or later versions, or if recall accuracy is not critical to you, importing is suitable.
+If the word breakers of the full-text language you use did not change, or if recall accuracy is not critical to you, importing is suitable.
 Later, if you experience any recall issues, you can upgrade to the new word breakers simply by rebuilding your full-text catalogs.
-For more information, see the topic “Full-Text Search Upgrade” in the Setup Help for SQL Server Code-Named “Denali”.

-If you care about recall accuracy and you use one of the word breakers that were improved in SQL Server 2008, rebuilding is suitable.
+If you care about recall accuracy and you use one of the word breakers that were added after SQL Server 2005, rebuilding is suitable.